 You may think that asking for help is a sign of weakness.
 In fact, taking action to make your life better takes a lot of courage.
 Talking about a trauma can be hard.
 But it can make a big difference.
 The main treatment for PTSD is counseling.
 You’ll work with a trained therapist to learn new ways to cope with your experiences.
 Medicine may also be prescribed to help with anxiety, depression, or sleep.
 Most people with PTSD have a combination of counseling and medicine for treatment.

 Types of counseling

 Counseling is done in a safe environment, either one-on-one or in a group.
 Group therapy is often done with other people who have been through similar events.
-PTSD is often treated with 1 or more of the following forms of counseling.
-Talk with your healthcare provider about your options so you can decide on a counseling format that works for you.
+PTSD is often treated with one or more of the following forms of counseling.
+Talk with your healthcare provider about your choices so you can decide on a counseling format that works for you.

 Cognitive processing therapy (CPT).
 This type of therapy helps you cope with negative thoughts linked to the trauma.
 You’ll work with a therapist to better understand how you think and feel about what happened.
 And you’ll learn skills to help you cope with the trauma.
 CPT won’t make you forget about what happened.
 But it can make the memories easier to live with.

 Prolonged exposure therapy.
 This helps you deal with thoughts and situations related to the trauma in new ways.
 You’ll learn breathing and relaxation methods to calm yourself when you come into contact with triggers.
 With your therapist’s help, you may go into situations that remind you of the trauma.
 You’ll learn to reduce your reactions over time.
-This can help with avoidance.
+This can help with staying away from thoughts and situations that set you off.
 You’ll also talk about the trauma to help you gain control over how you think and feel about it.